 Systematics and Biodiversity Science– The Systematics and Biodiversity Science Cluster supports research that advances our understanding of the diversity, systematics, and evolutionary history of organisms in natural systems.
-Includes Biodiversity: Discovery & Analysis, Phylogenetic Systematics, and Advancing Revisionary Taxonomy and Systematics.
+Includes Poorly Sampled and Unknown Taxa and Advancing Revisionary Taxonomy and Systematics.

-Proposals following these solicitations are generally reviewed alongside core program projects in DEB but have additional unique submission and review criteria.
+Proposals submitted to the following solicitations are generally reviewed alongside core program proposals in DEB but have unique submission and review criteria.

-Long Term Research in Environmental Biology (LTREB)- Researchers must have collected at least six years of previous data to qualify for funding, and these data must motivate the proposed research.
-The proposal must present a cohesive conceptual rationale or framework for ten years of research (an initial 5-year proposal and subsequent renewal) utilizing the extended time series of biological and environmental data to address ecological and evolutionary processes and resolve important issues in organismal and environmental biology.
-Preliminary proposals are required for LTREBs in DEB.
+Long Term Research in Environmental Biology (LTREB): Researchers must have collected at least six years of data to qualify for funding, and these data must motivate the proposed research.
+The proposal must present a cohesive conceptual rationale or framework for an additional ten years of research (an initial 5-year proposal and subsequent renewal) utilizing the extended time series of biological and environmental data to address ecological and evolutionary processes and to resolve important issues in organismal and environmental biology.

-All proposals submitted to the LTREB program are co-reviewed by participating clusters or programs (see linked site for details).
+All proposals submitted to the LTREB program are reviewed by appropriate clusters or programs.
 Proposals must address topics supported by these programs.
 Researchers who are uncertain about the suitability of their project for the LTREB Program are encouraged to contact the cognizant program director.

-Opportunities for Promoting Understanding through Synthesis (OPUS)- All four clusters within the Division of Environmental Biology (Population and Community Ecology, Ecosystem Science, Evolutionary Processes and Systematics and Biodiversity Science) encourage the submission of proposals aimed at synthesizing a body of related research projects conducted by a single individual or a group of investigators over an extended period.
-OPUS proposals will often be appropriately submitted in mid-to-late career, but will also be appropriate early enough in a career to produce unique, integrated insight useful both to the scientific community and to the development of the investigator’s future work.
+Opportunities for Promoting Understanding through Synthesis (OPUS): All four clusters within the Division of Environmental Biology (see above) encourage submission of proposals aimed at synthesizing a body of related research projects conducted by a single individual or a group of investigators over an extended period.
+OPUS proposals will often be appropriately submitted in mid-to-late career but will also be appropriate early enough in a career to produce unique, integrated insight useful both to the scientific community and to the development of the investigator’s future work.
 In cases where multiple scientists have worked collaboratively, an OPUS award will provide support for collaboration on a synthesis.
 OPUS proposals are not intended as an opportunity to summarize a body of work but rather to create a product greater than the sum of its parts.

-Research in Undergraduate Institutions (RUI)- The Research in Undergraduate Institutions (RUI) activity supports research by faculty members of predominantly undergraduate institutions.
+Research in Undergraduate Institutions (RUI): The Research in Undergraduate Institutions (RUI) activity supports research by faculty members of predominantly undergraduate institutions.
 RUI proposals are evaluated and funded by the NSF programs in the disciplinary areas of the proposed research.
 Eligible “predominantly undergraduate” institutions include U.S. two-year, four-year, masters-level, and small doctoral colleges and universities that (1) grant baccalaureate degrees in NSF-supported fields, or provide programs of instruction for students pursuing such degrees with institutional transfers (e.g., two-year schools), (2) have undergraduate enrollment exceeding graduate enrollment, and (3) award an average of no more than 10 Ph.D. or D.Sc. degrees per year in all NSF-supportable disciplines.
-Preliminary proposals are required for RUIs in DEB.

 See BIO’s “Supplements and Other Opportunities” page for additional opportunities.

-Long-Term Ecological Research (LTER)- NSF established the Long Term Ecological Research Program (LTER) in 1980.
-Research at LTER sites provides experiments, databases, and research programs for use by other scientists.
-It must test important ecological or ecosystem theories including, but not limited to, ecosystem stability, biodiversity, community structure, and energy flow.
-LTER currently supports 26 active sites representing major biotic regions of the continental US and Alaska, the marine environment, and the Antarctic continent.
+Long-Term Ecological Research (LTER): Research at LTER sites provides experiments, databases, and research programs for use by other scientists.
+It tests important ecological or ecosystem theories including, but not limited to, ecosystem stability, biodiversity, community structure, and energy flow.
+LTER currently supports 28 active sites, representing major biotic regions of the continental US , the marine environment, and the Antarctic continent.
 Opportunities to establish new LTER sites are rare and always announced via a solicitation.

-Dimensions of Biodiversity– The Dimensions of Biodiversity campaign seeks to transform how we describe and understand the scope and role of life on Earth.
+Dimensions of Biodiversity: The Dimensions of Biodiversity campaign seeks to transform how we describe and understand the scope and role of life on Earth.
 This activity complements several core NSF programs and differs by requiring the integration of genetic, taxonomic/phylogenetic, and functional dimensions of biodiversity in innovative or novel ways, to understand their synergistic roles in critical ecological and evolutionary processes.
-It includes support for collaborative research in Brazil and China.
+It includes support for collaborative research in Brazil, China, and South Africa.
 NASA has also added support for projects that incorporate substantive use of satellite remote sensing technologies.